holman/brightkitey/README.markdown

 by [Zach Holman](http://zachholman.com) ([brightkite](http://brightkite.com/people/holman))

 brightkitey is a cute little wrapper around Brightkite's API.
-It's possibly horribly broken and incomplete; but it's getting there.
+It's possibly horribly broken and incomplete, but it's getting there.
 Pull requests welcome and appreciated.

 ## installation and usage